428 N. Glover Road, Hudson, WI

-The pavilion, ball fields, and volleyball court are available by reservation for group use to residents and non-residents.
+The pavilions, ball fields, and pickleball court are available by reservation for group use to residents and non-residents.
 Please contact the Town Clerk's office at 715-425-2665 to request a Use Application Form and your reservation request will be considered on a first-come, first-serve basis.

 Eagle Scout Project, Scout Kyle Schultz, Glover Park, October 2013